joinpursuit/Pursuit-Core-Web/react_2/react-testing/README.md

 Run your test with `npm test` and check if it passes.

+##### Exercise
+* Change something in DonationCard that would make your test fail.
+* Share what you changed with the rest of the class or a neighbor

 #### Common Queries & Matchers
 | Queries (screen.*)      |                      |                          |                  |
 | ----------------------- | -------------------- | ------------------------ | ---------------- |